The applications will open September 1, 2015. Complete the Online Application and note the following:

 Test of English as a Foreign Language (TOEFL)

 Proof of proficiency in the English language is required if English is not the native language.
 Students must successfully complete the TOEFL test (the minimum acceptable score is 550 written or 88 internet-based) to demonstrate this proficiency.
 The Department of Psychology strongly recommends that the applicant also take the Test of Written English (TWE) component of the TOEFL examination and the Test of Spoken English (TSE).
 Note: if instruction in the applicant’s last degree program was in English, testing in English is not required.
-More information on English Proficiency Requirements.
+Further information can be found at English Proficiency Requirements.

 Qualified students may not be admitted because necessary supervisory and/or financial resources are not available.
 This is the primary reason for refusing a student.
 Students who are successful at obtaining a fellowship for graduate studies from agencies such as NSERC, CIHR, or SSHRC greatly increase their chances of admission to the program.
 All qualified applicants are strongly encouraged to apply to one of these agencies.
 More information can be found in Awards and Funding.